VFA-122: History

 There have been two distinct Navy squadrons known as the "Flying Eagles".
 The first was established in 1950 as VC-35, later redesignated VA(AW)-35, and then VA-122 and was disestablished in May 1991.
 Often, the new squadron will assume the nickname, insignia, and traditions of the earlier squadrons, but officially, the US Navy does not recognize a direct lineage with decommissioned squadrons if a new squadron is formed with the same designation.

 In January 1999 a new Flying Eagles squadron was established as Strike Fighter Squadron 122 (VFA-122), the first squadron to operate the F/A-18E/F Super Hornet.

 On 1 October 2010 VFA-125 (the "legacy" F/A-18 Hornet FRS also stationed at NAS Lemoore) was deactivated and the squadron's aircraft and personnel were absorbed into VFA-122.
 The merger was intended to cut administrative costs and streamline production in anticipation of the "legacy" F/A-18 Hornet being phased out by the Super Hornet and F-35 Lightning II in the coming years.
-The merged squadron retained the Flying Eagles insignia and the Rough Raiders of VFA-125 were deactivated.
+The merged squadron retained the Flying Eagles insignia and the Rough Raiders of VFA-125 were deactivated until 2016 when they were reactivated as an F-35C FRS.